phochste/shape-validator-component/documentation/constrained-containers.md

 # Constrained containers

 In CSS, it is possible to have containers where all its resources conform to a given [SHACL](https://www.w3.org/TR/shacl/) shape.
-Providing shape validation ensures that applications can then rely on the fact that the structure of the graph in the resources are valid.
+Providing shape validation ensures that applications can then rely on the fact that the structure of the graph in the resources is valid.

 ## Constrained containers in practice